OOI-CabledArray/metadataVerification/README.md

 ### matching manufacturer serial numbers to image serial numbers
 After serial numbers are extracted from the raw files we also need to match manufacturer serial numbers to image serial numbers from the cruise.
+And image assetID to master list assetID

-`matchSerialNumbers2023.ipynb` contains a script to match these serial numbers - including partial matches.
+`fuzzyMatchSNandAssetID.ipynb` contains a script to match these serial numbers - including partial matches.
 If no matching serial number is found the script will attempt to match asset ids from the master list/manufacturer serial number csv to image asset ids.
-The notebook contains additional comments.
+This outputs a CSV that sometimes contains multiple assetID matches.
+We go through this output csv `fuzzyMatches_HITL_date.csv` by hand to create a HITL curated column of assetID matches.

+### final verification
+`fuzzyMatches_HITL_data.csv` can now serve as input to the final part of `criticalMetaDataVerification.ipynb` which loops through each deployment for each instrument, checking raw files verification and image verification status.
+In 2023 we also added logic to check if instruments require calibration and if instruments can be verified via raw file.
+This should help prioritize in the final HITL step.

+In the final step we manually go through `deploymentVerification_date.csv` and investigate instances where there is a deployment-raw file mismatch (highest priority) and where there is a deployment-image mismatch (high priority).